humdrum-tools/humdrum-documentation/guide/ch09/index.md

 of characters separated by spaces \-- such as printed words.

-A third repetition operator is the question mark (`?`), which means
-\"zero or one instance of the preceding expression.\" This metacharacter is frequently useful when you want to specify the presence or absence of a single expression.
+A third repetition operator is the question mark (`?`), which means "zero or one instance of the preceding expression."
+This metacharacter is frequently useful when you want to specify the presence or absence of a single expression.
 For example, the pattern: